-The holidays are right around the corner, and it’s a great time to save money!
-Though ther are some tasks that need to be taken care of at the mechanic, you can definitely change your car’s oil when it’s time for your next oil change.
+Summer is right around the corner, and it’s a great time to save money!
+Though there are some tasks that need to be taken care of at the mechanic, you can definitely change your car’s oil when it’s time for your next oil change.
 And trust me, you’ll save money by doing it yourself… my last oil change was $60.
 Imagine my shock when my husband said it could be done for less than $20.
 (Give me my $40 back!)

 First off, you’ll need to gather supplies.
 You’ll need: